choria-io/website/blog/content/post/2025/01/23/puppet_support.md

-There has been a significant change in the Open Source landscape of Puppet in recent months, I will not go too much into the details but suffice to say that Perforce (Puppet trademark owner) have essentially created a private closed-source fork of Puppet and from now on if you get "puppet" packages they are this rogue anti-community closed source fork.
+There has been a significant change in the Open Source landscape of Puppet in recent months, I will not go too much into the details but suffice to say that Perforce (Puppet trademark owner) have essentially created a private closed-source fork of Puppet and from now on if you get "puppet" packages they are this rogue closed source fork.

+Updates to the closed source fork will not automatically be done to the community repositories, there's is no undertaking that the updates, when they are made, will be complete or reflect what is in the private fork.

 Some relevant blog posts:

  * [Our Plans for Open Source Puppet in 2025](https://www.puppet.com/blog/open-source-puppet-updates-2025)
  * [It was only a matter of time](https://overlookinfratech.com/2024/11/08/sequestered-source/)

-At this point, any official Puppet release is a high-risk, closed source fork, I do not suggest anyone keep using these packages as you are essentially running closed source disguised as Open Source.
+At this point, any Perforce Puppet release is a high-risk, closed source fork, I do not suggest anyone keep using these packages as you are essentially running closed source disguised as Open Source.
 You will not be able to see git history of what you are running, you will not be able to see build tooling or related infrastructure.